 One day in the 1980’s he came home to find them in tears because they’d seen a film on Blue Peter showing animals fleeing a burning rainforest.
 He knew that the long term solution was for UK businesses, such as BTG, to strongly support rainforest projects, and thus help to stop deforestation.
 So his response was immediate; if the children would help him to plant one tree in Harrogate, he would arrange for the another 999,999 to be planted in Africa.
 And he’s been good to his word.

 The kids duly planted their tree on The Stray, and by 2007 BTG had in fact planted three million, and counting, through their innovative Trees For Life scheme.
-Jonnie had also founded the Yorkshire Rainforest Project, dedicated to saving an area the size of his home county, and UBoC followed soon after he retired.
+Jonnie had also founded the Yorkshire Rainforest Project, dedicated to saving an area in Peru the size of his home county, and UBoC followed soon after he retired.

 But it was not until his grandchildren came along that his twin passions for story and trees converged.
 “Like all small children they love being chased, and they like me to pretend to be a crocodile.
 To make it more fun, I told them that the only way they could be safe was to stand on one leg, and pretend to be a flamingo.
 And that gave me an idea for a picture book.”